Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

 ## Collections returned from queries

-The management libraries follows a convention for returned collections from queries:
+The management libraries return specific collection types from queries based on the structure of the results.

-- Lists: Unordered data that is easy to search and iterate over.
+- `List<T>`: Unordered data that is easy to search and iterate over.
-- Maps: Maps are key/value pairs with unique keys, but not necessarily unique values.
+- `Map<T>`: Maps are key/value pairs with unique keys, but not necessarily unique values.
 An example of a Map would be app settings for an App Service Web App.
-- Sets: Sets have unique keys and values.
+- `Set<T>`: Sets have unique keys and values.
 An example of a Set would be networks attached to a virtual machine, which would have both an unique identifier (the key) and a unique network configuration (the value).

 ## Actionable verbs